7 Cute Cat Granny Square Pattern Tips for Beginners

 Work both ears in exactly the same way, counting stitches carefully.
 Even one stitch difference between the ears will be noticeable.
 Some crocheters find it helpful to complete the first ear, count the exact number of stitches and rows, then replicate it precisely for the second ear.
 Taking a photo of the first ear with your phone also helps with comparison.

-Tip 6: Seamlessly Attach the Granny Border
+Tip 6: Attach the Granny Border Cleanly

 Transitioning from the row-worked cat face to the round-worked granny border requires careful stitch placement.
 You will work a round of single crochet evenly around the perimeter of the cat face, placing extra stitches in the corners and ear tips to keep the border flat.
-This foundation round is critical — if your stitch count is off, the border will ripple or cup.
+This foundation round is critical, if your stitch count is off, the border will ripple or cup.

 After the foundation round, begin working granny clusters (groups of three double crochets separated by chain spaces).
 Place corner increases at the four corners with (3 DC, chain 2, 3 DC) groupings.
 The number of border rounds depends on how large you want the finished square.
 Two to three rounds typically frame the cat face nicely without overwhelming it.